-Mason Professor Dann Sklarew's website contains link to his dissertation and information on his research areas, teaching philosophy, syllabi, projects, affiliations, and contact information:
+Mason Professor Dann Sklarew's website contains link to his dissertation and information on his research areas, teaching philosophy, syllabi, projects, affiliations, LinkedIn profile, and contact information:

 dsklarew >at< gmu >dot< edu

-• By email-arranged appointment via phone, google talk or skype.
+• By email-arranged appointment via phone, Google chat, Skype or WebEx.

 Recent research interests and representative publications can be viewed at: http://gmu.academia.edu/DannSklarew.